efonda/Collaboration-and-Competition-Udacity-Reinforcement-Learning/Report.md

 We tested a few combinations of hyperparameters, but to improve the score and decrease the number of episodes to solve the environment we could perform an exhaustive hyperparameters search and optimization.

+An effective way to improve the performance of DDPG would be to try Prioritized Experience Replay.

 The next step would be to try the multi-agents deep deterministic policy gradient (MADDPG) algorithm  ([Lowe et al. 2016](https://arxiv.org/pdf/1706.02275.pdf)), which is an extension of the algorithm used in this project but for multiple agents.